goptics/varmq/README.md

 Create your own adapters by implementing the `IPersistentQueue` or `IDistributedQueue` interfaces.

+> [!Note]
-> Note: Before testing examples, make sure to start the Redis server using `docker compose up -d`.
+> Before testing examples, make sure to start the Redis server using `docker compose up -d`.

 #### Built-in adapters